ZenetHost/docs/zenetdocs/docs/Rules/hostingrules.md

 :::

-- If you leave this server, your server will get suspended.
-If you join back within 14 days and tell us that you joined back we will recover it.
-If you don't join back in the 14 days your server will be deleted and your account terminated
+- If you leave the Discord server, your server will be suspended.
+If you join back within 14 days and tell us that you joined back, we will recover it.
+If you don't, your server will be deleted and your account terminated

-- if we find out that you are hosting something that is against discords TOS we will terminate your account immediately.
+- If we find out that you are hosting something that is against Discord's TOS, we will terminate your account immediately

-- the administrator can cancel the partnership or terminate the account at any time without giving a reason
+- An administrator can cancel a partnership or terminate an account at any time without them giving you a reason

-- if you do any illegal stuff on our servers and police finds out, we will give the police all your information
+- If you host any illegal stuff on our servers and the authorities find out, we will give them all information associated with your account and servers

-- by creating a server you agree that we can do maintenance at any time
+- By creating a server you agree that we can do a maintenance at any time, without any reason

-- **DO NOT **mine crypto on our servers
+- **DO NOT** mine crypto on our servers

 - You can only create one account per household